 |1.
 2 Pieces Military Lensatic Sighting Compass||2.
 Eyeskey Multifunctional Military Lensatic Tactical Compass||3.
 Cammenga 27CS Lensatic Compass|

 Whether you are a survivalist or a prepper, one of the most important items that you would need in your survival kit is a survival compass.
-As a matter of fact, it wouldn’t be an overstatement to say that learning to navigate your way with a map and compass is a basic survival skill and is certainly a life saver.
+As a matter of fact, it wouldn’t be an overstatement to say that learning to navigate your way with a map and a good compass is a basic survival skill and is certainly a life saver.

 Be that as it may, not many people learn or practice this skill, until and unless they are put in situation where they have to.
-Moreover, a lot of people do not comprehend the specifics of this equipment or how to choose the best one for their needs as they are over reliant on technology like global positioning system (GPS).
+Moreover, a lot of people do not comprehend the specifics of this equipment or how to choose the best compass for their needs as they are over reliant on technology like global positioning system (GPS).
 This is not very wise and if you think of a survival situation, it is only for a certain period of time that your phone or GPS will come to your rescue.
 Eventually, you will have to rely on navigation compass to guide you around.

 A GPS is extremely useful as we all know, but its utility is short lived if you are in an area where there are bad signals (particularly bushes and rural locations) or when its battery dies.